Nikturab/HousePlantCTF/[reverse]RTCP_Trivia/writeup.md

         return this.$init(str);
     };

-    // нам удобно подцепиться к методу doFinal, так как он юзается в момент, когда ключи уже сгенерированы и инстанс Cipher готов к декодированию
+    // It's convinient to hook the doFinal method because it is used when keys are already generated and  Cipher instance  is ready to decode
     Java.use("javax.crypto.Cipher").doFinal.overload('[B').implementation = function(bytes){
         decoded = parseInt( "" + (Java.use('java.lang.String').$new(this.doFinal(Java.use('android.util.Base64').decode(correctEncoded, 0))))); // decoding correctAnswer

+        if (!sent){
-        if (!sent){ // чтобы не кидало несколько ответов на один вопрос var kr = Java.use('nw').a();  // это просто скопировали из декомпилера, производит отправку и переход к новому вопросу var data = "{\"method\":\"answer\",\"answer\":" + decoded + "}";
+            var kr = Java.use('nw').a();  // this code is just copied from decompiler var data = "{\"method\":\"answer\",\"answer\":" + decoded + "}";
             kr.a(data);
             sent = true;